rapid7/insightconnect-plugins/microsoft_teams/help.md

 # Version History

-* 2.1.0 - Update Send Message and Send HTML Message to support replying to existing thread
+* 3.0.0 - Update Send Message and Send HTML Message
 * 2.0.5 - Fix issue where auth token wasn't properly renewed
 * 2.0.4 - Fix issue where a message that only had an image in it could break the 'New Message Received' trigger
 * 2.0.3 - Add `docs_url` to plugin spec with link to [plugin setup guide](https://insightconnect.help.rapid7.com/docs/microsoft-teams)